hsusul/hsusul/README.md

-computer engineering and mathematics student at texas a&m university
+computer science and mathematics student at texas a&m university

 intersted in mech interp, cv